FREQUENTLY ASKED QUESTIONS ABOUT FY2017-18 STAFF INCREASES

-No. The funding available for salary increases is recommended by each year’s Budget Task Force, considered by the president, and then forwarded to the board of trustees for approval.
+No. The total funding available for salary increases is recommended by each year’s Budget Task Force, considered by the president, and then forwarded to the board of trustees for approval.
 Because the funding and overall conditions change from year to year, the allocation plan approved by the president may change accordingly to best address circumstances and strategic objectives.
-During some years, some or all of the pool increase may be used for merit, market and/or equity increases.

 Do other universities typically award salary increases in this way?

 Each organization chooses an approach to salary increases based on its resources, policies, and culture.
-Some organizations award general increases only, some award performance-based increases only, and some award flat-dollar or step increases only.
+Some organizations award only performance-based increases, some award across-the-board increases only, and some award flat-dollar or step increases only, while most attempt to annually balance equity, market competitiveness and meritorious performance against available resources by using some combination of these approaches.
 In some years, organizations are not able to offer salary increases at all.
-This year, we are awarding the same general increase to all eligible staff to recognize the efforts of all staff across campus during the past year.

 How do Puget Sound’s staff salary increases compare with other employers?